Three Poems for Brigid

-Department of Foreign Affairs and Trade & The Museum of Literature Ireland
+Department of Foreign Affairs & Museum of Literature Ireland

-Each film showcases a poet and a spoken word performer and is based around one of the three aspects of Brigid as the triple goddess of poetry, healing, and craftwork.
+Each film showcases one aspect of Brigid, the triple goddess of poetry, healing and craftwork.

 Through the poem and accompanying imagery, each film explores the theme as it relates to Irish women from past to present.

 “My own breath, old spirit, stirring in the cowled